 General Information on the Various Types of 51J Receivers

-51J-2 - 1950 - The second 51J models had essentially the same characteristics as the J-1 with these following exceptions; "CALIBRATE" replaced "100 KC CRYSTAL" on panel nomenclature, the meter was changed to a Carrier Level meter with appropriate scaling but meter was still the square front bakelite housing model with illumination.
+51J-2 - 1950 - The second 51J models had essentially the same characteristics as the J-1 with these following exceptions; "CALIBRATE" replaced "100 KC CRYSTAL" on panel nomenclature (late 51J-1s had this change,) the meter was changed to a Carrier Level meter with appropriate scaling but meter was still the square front bakelite housing model with illumination.
 A switch was added to the meter circuit to allow measuring either carrier level or audio output, marked "METER - INPUT - OUTPUT."
 Very late versions of the 51J-2 may be found with the 70E-15 PTO.
 It's also possible that the green highlighted amateur bands were removed from the megacycle drum dial sometime during the 51J-2 production.

 R-388A/URR and R-388B/URR - US Navy version of 51J-4 - it is unknown if this model was actually produced (or tagged as such) even though it's listed in the Navy books.
 Same with the R-388B.
 These receivers may actually have the 51J-4 designation on the ID tag.

 AN/URR-23 and AN/URR-23-A - These are Navy designations for the 51J-2 and 51J-3 installed in a Collins cabinet designated as CY-1235/U with Collins speaker designated as LS-199/U.

 R-381/URR and R-381A/URR - These are Signal Corps designations for the 51J-1 and 51J-2.

 USAF version of the R-388/URR with blue panel and no grab handles.
 Very

 small contact of only seven receivers.
 Used for ionospheric backscatter